Reference Materials on the American Community Survey

 The court upholds the conviction of Rickenbacker for refusing to complete a household survey as a part of the decennial census, supporting the government's legal authority to collect the survey information and to require citizens to complete it, under penalty of prosecution.
 The court finds that the survey is not a violation of fourth amendment privacy rights.
 In their court report, the justices state, "The authority to gather reliable statistical data reasonably related to governmental purposes and functions is a necessity if modern government is to legislate intelligently and effectively."

-The court finds: “Respecting the suggestion that the power of congress is limited to a census of the population, it should be noticed that at stated periods congress is directed to make an apportionment, and to take a census to furnish the necessary information therefor, and that certain representation and taxation shall be related to that census.
+The court finds: “Respecting the suggestion that the power of congress is limited to a census of the population, it should be noticed that at stated periods congress is directed to make an apportionment, and to take a census to furnish the necessary information therefore, and that certain representation and taxation shall be related to that census.
 This does not prohibit the gathering of other statistics, if ‘necessary and proper,’ for the intelligent exercise of other powers enumerated in the constitution.”

 The Supreme Court rules that Congress has the power and authority to make laws governing the federation, even if those laws are not specifically afforded in the Constitution.
 Additionally, Congress has the power and authority to create laws implementing aspects of the Constitution (such as the census) in whichever ways it sees most fit to govern and administer the Nation.